gammapy/gammapy/docs/scripts/index.rst

 .. gp-howto-hli:: reduction

 You may use the `get_datasets()` method to proceed to the data reduction process.
-The final reduced datasets are stored in the `.datasets` attribute.
+The final reduced datasets are stored in the `datasets` attribute.
 For spectral reduction the information related with the background estimation is stored in the `background_estimator` property.